Sufyan-Pal/100-days-of-code/day-71/TS-Class/README.md

 Here's a shorter explanation of the code:

-1. `AbstractItem` is an abstract class serving as a blueprint for items.
-It includes:
+1. `AbstractItem` is an abstract class which includes:
     - A private static property, `nextId`, for generating unique IDs.
     - A constructor initializing `id` and `name`.
     - A static method, `generateNextId()`, for obtaining the next ID.
-    - An abstract method, `getItemInfo()`, that must be implemented by subclasses.
+    - An abstract method, `getItemInfo()`, that must be adopted by subclasses/derived classes (Note: do not confuse subclass with an instance of the class)
-2. `Item` is a concrete class extending `AbstractItem`.
+2. `Item` is a concrete subclass extending from `AbstractItem`.
 It provides a concrete implementation of `getItemInfo()`.
-3. Two `Item` instances, `item1` and `item2`, are created with unique IDs and names.
+3. Two `Item` instances, `item1` and `item2`, are created by using the subclass `Item`, as a blueprint, with unique IDs and names.
 4. The `getItemInfo()` method of each item is called, displaying their information.
+5. The constructor can not be called in a subclass without the super call.

 ---